SlugBot/web/patch_notes.md

   - Added ability for members to create tourneys to be validated by admins.
   - Added tourney description and banner customisation modal.

+### Bug Fixes
+  - Fixed leaderboard challenges automatching with existing challenges that do not meet region limit parameters.
+  - Fixed `/tourney abort` not working.

 *****************************

 ## 8th January 2023